SeanABoyer/seanaboyer.github.io/_posts/2019-01-09-ServiceNow-Tracking-UpdateSets.md

 ## Quick Solution OverView
 I created a way for update sets to be linked to records in a production instance and be able to track each individual update set to see which instance it had been committed in.
 This is more of a bolton feature to track update sets, with the hopes of being able to use this to create an automated pipeline in the future.

 The solution is on ServiceNow's Community Share by the name of [Update Set Tracking](https://developer.servicenow.com/app.do#!/share/contents/4545518_update_set_tracking?v=1.0&t=PRODUCT_DETAILS).

-Features:
-    Track which environment an Update Set is in (Individual/Megred/Batched), allowing for tracking through reverts as well.
-    Link multiple update sets to tasks.
-    Track Update Set Name Change
-    Feature Switch for the instance
+More Information is provided here as well as post installation/configuration steps.

 ## In-Depth Solution OverView